 In order to scale your solar and renewable energy business and optimize for efficiency, you require a clear and real-time understanding of inventory supply and demand.
 Solar inventory management software is the best way to track solar panels, modules, and other equipment.

 In its most basic form, this software should be able to track inventory and provide accurate inventory levels and locations.
-However, in order to scale your solar energy business, your inventory management system should also be connected to your sales, service, and solar installation solutions.
+However, in order to scale your solar energy business, your inventory or solar asset management software should also be connected to your sales, service, and solar installation solutions.
 Read on for three must-have features of inventory management software for solar energy companies.

 Inventory Management for Solar Companies